isomerpages/moe-manjusrisec/_compassionate-leaders/Character Education/Sexuality Education.md

 </p>
 <p><a href="/files/SED/2026 SED/2026_SEXUALITY_EDUCATION_LESSONS_IN_CCE_Sec5.pdf" rel="noopener nofollow" target="_blank">Secondary 5</a>
 </p>
-<p><strong><em>eTeens</em></strong>&nbsp;<strong>Programme</strong>&nbsp;:</p>
+<p><strong><em><u>eTeens</u></em><u> Programme</u></strong>:</p>
-<p>8. eTeens is a programme developed by Health Promotion Board, in collaboration
+<p>8.&nbsp;<em>eTeens</em> is a programme that was developed by Health Promotion
-with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
-<p>9.
-Students are taught skills such as decision-making, assertiveness and
+<p>9.&nbsp;Students are taught skills such as decision-making, assertiveness
-negotiation to say “no” to sex and negative peer pressure.
+and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.</p>
-<p><strong>At Manjusri Secondary School, the&nbsp;<em>eTeens</em>&nbsp;programme will be implemented as follows in 2025:</strong>
+<p><strong>At Manjusri Secondary School, the&nbsp;<em>eTeens</em>&nbsp;programme will be implemented as follows in 2026:</strong>
 </p>
 <table style="minWidth: 75px">
 <colgroup>